by Bart Fisher

 Reportedly, the idea to do a third sequel was talked about after the first two films became such big hits, but figuring out a new story remained elusive.
 Finally, a pitch set on an artificial planet inhabited by a religious order lit a fire.
 20th Century Fox green-lit the production, announcing the 1992 release date.
 But when fears of box-office success for a third Alien movie surged, a total reworking of script and story took over.
 It turned into a mishmash of trying to alloy what was believed to be selling points from the previous films with making something entirely new, landing it in what many in Hollywood call “development hell” (1).

 An attempt to iron out concept and plot kinks led to a revolving door of creative players.
 At the time, first-time feature director David Fincher was brought on board mere weeks before physical production was scheduled to begin.
 An approved shooting script didn’t even exist at that point (2).
 Apparently, there was a constant tug-of-war between Fincher and studio executives during filming.
 When it was decided that some of the director’s ideas didn’t work, reshoots, re-edits, and new visual effects were rushed by Fox, which added to the theatrical cut feeling jagged and uneven (1).
-(It’s worth mentioning here that a special edition of the movie is now available on home video.
+(It’s worth mentioning here that a special edition of the movie is now available.
 This version is closer to Fincher’s original vision and fills in gaps, proving to be a far more successful film in its longer running time.)

 Not only did the rocky production process leave its mark, many fans were underwhelmed by some of the creative decisions that went into Alien 3.
 Killing off beloved characters from the film’s immediate forerunner, James Cameron’s Aliens, was hard to digest.
 The surrogate mother/daughter relationship of Ripley and Newt was jettison right from the start along with the potential love relationship between Ripley and Hicks.
 That didn’t bode well for the general fan base in a movie with an ever-increasing, fatalistic drive.
 Adding that to an existing pile of nicks and scrapes, the film, for many, never earned a spot in the same canonized positions as its predecessors.